Specializing in retirement planning and personalized investment management.

 Deferred income annuities (DIAs) are similar to immediate annuities in that you exchange a sum of non-refundable money (premium) in return for a guaranteed stream of income for the rest of your life.
 This guarantee is backed by the financial strength of the insurance company.
 The difference is that immediate annuities usually start paying within 1 month, while deferred income annuities don’t start paying for at least a year or more.
 Another difference is that you can usually make additional premium payments to a DIA, therefore increasing your future income benefit.

-Here are quotes for monthly income starting at various ages based on investing $100,000 at age 60 with a cash refund and no inflation adjustments (as of September 2017).
+Here are quotes for monthly income starting at various ages based on investing $100,000 at age 60 with a cash refund and no inflation adjustments (as of mid 2024).
 With the cash refund, if you die prior to starting your income you’ll receive a refund of your premium; and if you die after receiving your income, your beneficiaries receive a refund for the remaining unpaid premium amount.

 Age Income Starts